Sign up for Rigos

 In the writing program, we critique your essay answers for issue spotting, organization, analysis, and writing style.
 The objective is to make it as easy as possible for the grader to recognize your knowledge and award points for your discussion of controlling issues and black letter law.

 We actually grade over 16 full substantive and Professional Responsibility questions during class.
 Dozens more are reviewed in the course.
 We include three simulated exams.
 Among our faculty are former Washington State Bar examiners and the best of our former students who have written and graded thousands of actual examination answers.
 Practice makes perfect and Rigos makes practice easy.

 Our grading is done electronically so the feedback is very quick.
 No more snail mail or waiting for over 2 weeks at a class site.
 We provide a grading guide, model answer, and specific suggestions on your writing style, layout presentation, and content improvements.
 After receiving and returning 5 questions, you can meet with our grader-mentors to review your progress.

 Besides electronic transmission, our writing program differs from others in that it is integrated into the day-to-day classes.
 Integrating the essay program into the day-to-day class produces more useful feedback and more reinforcement of the substantive topic just covered in class.
 The result of the extra value is that almost all of our students complete all the essays.
 This Rigos integrated advantage is one of the reasons our pass-rate is higher than any of the competitions' courses.

-The following topics are covered in the Washington Rigos graded questions:
+The following topics are covered in the Rigos UBE graded questions: